 Manchester Physical Therapist Assisting Schools

-Those in the Manchester area interested in becoming physical therapy assistants can look to multiple undergraduate-level programs to prepare them for licensure and a career in the field.
-This article focuses on the clinical experiences and coursework required to earn degrees at three institutions.
-It also includes a table of stats for comparison of the schools as well as some info on a fourth area college option.
+Those in the Manchester area interested in becoming physical therapy assistants can look to multiple undergraduate-level programs to prepare them for licensure and a career in the field, though they'll need to travel to Massachusetts to find the closest options.
+This article focuses on the clinical experiences and coursework required to earn degrees at two institutions.
+It also includes a table of stats for comparison of the schools as well as some info on another area college option.

 Comparison of Schools